trulymittal/rock-solid-server-setup/README.md

 - create a file called `webhook.service` inside `/etc/systemd/system`
 - change permission of file webhook.service to 0644 `chmod 644 webhook.service`
-- copy the contents from the following sample template below
+- copy the contents from the `webhook.service` file from the templates folder
   - NOTE:
     - **killer** with the name of user who starts this service, can be USERNAME of logged in ssh user
     - /home/killer/webhooks/hooks.json this is my path, provide a complete path to your hooks.json created above